shaik1002/biggitlabbomb/doc/update/versions/gitlab_15_changes.md

     [issue 393216](https://gitlab.com/gitlab-org/gitlab/-/issues/393216).
   - The second [bug fix](https://gitlab.com/gitlab-org/gitlab/-/issues/394760) ensures it is possible to upgrade directly from 15.4.x.
 - As part of the [CI Partitioning effort](../../architecture/blueprints/ci_data_decay/pipeline_partitioning.md), a [new Foreign Key](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/107547) was added to `ci_builds_needs`.
 On GitLab instances with large CI tables, adding this constraint can take longer than usual.
-- Praefect's metadata verifier [invalid metadata deletion behavior](../../administration/gitaly/praefect.md#enable-deletions) is now enabled by default.
+- Praefect's metadata verifier's [invalid metadata deletion behavior](../../administration/gitaly/praefect.md#enable-deletions) is now enabled by default.

   The metadata verifier processes replica records in the Praefect database and verifies the replicas actually exist on the Gitaly nodes.
 If the replica doesn't exist, its metadata record is deleted.
 This enables Praefect to fix situations where a replica has a metadata record indicating it's fine but, in reality, it doesn't exist on disk.